sds/scss-lint/README.md

 ## What Gets Linted

-`scss-lint` is an opinionated tool that helps you enforce a consistent style in your SCSS.
+`scss-lint` is a customizable tool with opinionated defaults that helps you enforce a consistent style in your SCSS.
 As an opinionated tool, we've had to make calls about what we think are the "best" style conventions, even when there are often reasonable arguments for more than one possible style.
 While all of our choices have a rational basis, we think that the opinions themselves are less important than the fact that `scss-lint` provides us with an automated and low-cost means of enforcing consistency.

-Any lint can be disabled by using the `--exclude-linter` flag.
+Should you want to customize the checks run against your code, you can do so by editing your [`.scss-lint.yml` configuration file](#configuration) to match your preferred style.

-## Linters (ordered alphabetically)
+## Linters

+Below is the list of linters supported by `scss-lint`, ordered alphabetically.

 ### BorderZero